You are viewing Posts Tagged "Notched Music Therapy"

 We understsand, however, that users want an unbiased view of how this therapy actually works and what the efficacy is.

 Check out this Tinnitus Talk forum thread where Notched Sound Therapy is discussed.
-We’ve posted on the thread but it’s …
+We’ve posted on the thread but …

 At AudioNotch, we like to emphasize that we’re based on scientific research.
 The majority of treatments marketed on-line for tinnitus are not actually scientifically supported, so it’s important for us to differentiate ourselves from treatments that have no scientific basis.